nadaa/reposFetch/README.md

 A simple web app to fetch git repos using GitHub api v3

 ## How it works
 The client enters a term to search for and send a get request to the server.
-The server send an api request to GitHub apis.
+The server sends an api request to GitHub apis.
 The server stores the returned list of repos in the memory(no database is used).

 ## Technologies
 - Nodejs/Express for the backend